playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 `vee-validate` exposes the `touched` and `dirty` fields via a `v-slot` associated with each `v-field` as well as each `v-form`.

 `v-slot` can be a bit confusing at first, but just think of it as "this component wants to expose a variable to the template that can then be used later".
-Basically, in this instance `v-form` and `v-field` both have an internal value called `meta` that we can expose via `v-slot` for our usage in reflecting information about the form in the DOM.
+Basically, in this instance, `v-form` and `v-field` both have an internal value called `meta` that we can expose via `v-slot` for our usage in reflecting information about the form in the DOM.

 > We'll touch on `v-slot` more in-depth (including how to implement support in your components) [in the chapter "Content reference"](/posts/content-reference Add link)